RicardDurall/CaffeInTorch/House numbering/README.md

 #House numbering
-<p>This folder contains the files to run CNN using House numbering dataset.</p>
+<p>This folder contains the files to run CNN using House numbering dataset.
+It has been used a pre-tained  AlexNet  model from <a href="https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet">Berkeley Vision and Learning Center</a>.
+Fine-tunning is applied only to the fully connected layers.</p>

  <p>&#9658; main.lua (It has the main structure of the CNN)</p>